Cover of Mind Gym: An Athlete's Guide to Inner Excellence

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from Mind Gym: An Athlete's Guide to Inner Excellence:
+The most popular highlights from Mind Gym: An Athlete's Guide to Inner Excellence, saved by readers on Screvi.

 Discipline.
 It means doing what you have to do when you need to do it, whether you want to or not.